caverar/RobotStudio_Robotics_Lab4/README.md

 ![im2](images/physics_pallet.png)

 In the same way as the first part, the digital input and outputs are defined, in this case there is 3 buttons to select which box should be pick it, and 6 more to select in which of the 6 compartments should be place the box.
-An aditional output called `DO_Ventosa` is defined to allow to control the gripper, in this case turn on or off the valve of the suction cup.
-All of this is done in the `Coniguration -I/O System` option in RobotStudio.
+An additional output called `DO_Ventosa` is defined to allow to control the gripper, in this case turn on or off the valve of the suction cup.
+All of this is done in the `Configuration -I/O System` option in RobotStudio.

 ![im3](images/signals.png)